StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 </p>
 <p>
 <img style="float:left;" src="https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-UltraSonicSensor/master/Images/UltraSonicWiringBySelf.jpg">
-<p>An ultrasonic sensor, is a sensor that uses sound waves to measure the distance to an object.</p>
+<p>An ultrasonic sensor, is a sensor that uses sound waves to determine the distance to an object.</p>

 <h2> How an Ultrasonic Sensor Works</h2>
 <p>